 • Hepatotoxicity: Cases of hepatotoxicity (reversible) have been reported with allopurinol.
 Asymptomatic elevations of serum alkaline phosphatase or serum transaminases have been observed.
 Monitor for signs/symptoms of hepatotoxicity; evaluate liver function if they occur.
 Periodic liver function tests are recommended in patients with preexisting hepatic impairment.

 • Hypersensitivity: Allopurinol has been frequently associated with a skin rash.
 In some instances a skin rash may be followed by more severe hypersensitivity reactions, including exfoliation, fever, lymphadenopathy, arthralgia, eosinophilia, Stevens-Johnson syndrome, and toxic epidermal necrolysis.
 Associated vasculitis and tissue response may be manifested as hepatitis, renal impairment, seizures, or death (rare).
 Use with caution in patients with renal impairment and taking concomitant thiazide diuretics; hypersensitivity reactions may be increased.
 Discontinue therapy at first sign of skin rash or other signs indicative of allergic reaction.
-Consider HLA-B*5801 allele testing in patients at a higher risk for allopurinol hypersensitivity syndrome (eg, Korean patients with stage 3 or worse CKD and Han Chinese and Thai descent regardless of renal function) prior to initiation of therapy (ACR guidelines [Khanna 2012]).
+HLA-B*5801 allele testing prior to initiation of therapy in patients at a higher risk for allopurinol hypersensitivity syndrome (patients of Southeast Asian descent [eg, Korean, Han Chinese, Thai] and African American patients) is recommended (ACR [FitzGerald 2020]).

 • Nephrotoxicity: Lesinurad, when used concurrently with a xanthine oxidase inhibitor, is associated with an increased incidence of serum creatinine elevations (generally reversible).
 [US Boxed Warning]: Acute renal failure has occurred with lesinurad and was more common when lesinurad was given alone.
 Renal failure (acute and chronic) and nephrolithiasis have also been reported (when used in combination with a xanthine oxidase inhibitor).
 The incidence of renal-related adverse events was also higher with lesinurad dosed at 400 mg (which is higher than the approved dose).
 If serum creatinine increases >2 times the baseline, interrupt treatment.
 If symptoms of acute uric acid nephropathy (eg, flank pain, nausea, vomiting) are reported, interrupt treatment and measure creatinine promptly; do not restart therapy without another explanation for serum creatinine abnormalities.